 The place where some of the last paintings by Claude Monet were made is Giverny.
-Located just outside the Paris, his beloved garden is a place where he spent last years of his life.
-In look for the new motifs, he planted his own garden and made his own setting for the paintings.
+Located just outside Paris, his beloved garden is a place where he spent the last years of his life.
+I look for the new motifs, he planted his own garden and made his own setting for the paintings.
 Waterlilies became his trademark, he was almost obsessed with them.
-The garden looks almost the same today, giving you the perfect opportunity to step into Monet’s world and understand his fascination with light and colors.
+The garden looks almost the same today, giving you the perfect opportunity to step into Monet’s world and understand his fascination with light and colours.

 *Many thanks to Dario and the Babylon Tours for the great walk in Montmartre and Musée d’Orsay.

 Photo credit: Photos of the art works and the Musée Orangerie – Wikipedia